 Melissa Diaz, PharmD

 Danielle Schiefer, PharmD

 Nicole Scovis, PharmD

 Whitney Shields, PharmD

 MMC pharmacists work directly with pharmacists from the Arizona Poison and Drug Information Center, a pharmacist-run and pharmacist-staffed call center.
-The first center of its kind in Arizona, the poison center has been a part of the College of Pharmacy for 50 years.
+The first center of its kind in Arizona, the poison center has been a part of the College of Pharmacy for more than 50 years.
 Its pharmacists are experts in providing clinical services over the phone.

 For more information, contact:

 Director, Medication Management Center